kjell/mcn-2020-git-haiku/index.md

-Too curious flower
+In the sea-surf edge
-that black crow I hate so much
+How swift it is
-the autumn dusk is here.
+Splash!